2 explosions rock Uganda's capital, Kampala, killing 3 - NewsBreak

 2 explosions rock Uganda's capital, Kampala, killing 3

-KAMPALA, Uganda — (AP) — Two explosions rocked Uganda's capital, Kampala, early Tuesday, killing at least three civilians in what police described as a coordinated attack by extremists.
+KAMPALA, Uganda — (AP) — Two explosions rocked Uganda's capital, Kampala, on Tuesday, killing at least three civilians in what police described as a coordinated attack by extremists opposed to the government.

 Three suicide bombers also died in the blasts, police said.
 The explosions caused chaos in Kampala as terrified residents fled the city's center.